Crime in Australia: 2018

 Between 2017 and 2018 the national imprisonment rate increased by 3% from 216 to 221 prisoners per 100,000 adult population.

 In 2018, adult prisoner numbers were up by 4% on the previous year, with female prisoner numbers increasing at a faster rate than male prisoners and with drug offences responsible for the highest rise by category.
 There were rises in all states except for South Australia.
 The breakdown was: acts intended to cause injury (9,659 prisoners or 22%); illicit drug offences (6,779 prisoners or 16%); and sexual assault and related offences (5,283 prisoners or 12%).
 Males accounted for 92% of all prisoners.
 Aboriginal and Torres Strait Islander prisoners accounted for over a quarter of the total Australian prisoner population.

 Deaths in custody

 Research from the Australian Institute of Criminology showed that from 1990 until the middle of 2011, 40 percent of people who were fatally shot by police were suffering from a mental illness.
 In NSW, the fatalities included Adam Salter (shot dead in Sydney in 2009); Elijah Holcombe (shot dead in Armidale in 2009); and Roni Levi (shot dead on Bondi Beach in 1997).
 In Victoria, the fatalities included the 2008 shooting death of Tyler Cassidy.
 At age 15, Cassidy is believed to be the youngest person ever shot dead by police in Australia.

+In 2013-2015, there were 149 deaths in custody in Australia, The majority of prisoners who died in prison and police custody were male, over 40 years of age and non-Indigenous.